-Immediate annuities may not work in every state, so be sure to check with your attorney.
-(Search for a qualified elder care attorney near you.)
+Immediate annuities may not work in every state, so be sure to check with an elder law attorney or financial advisor.

 What Is Medicaid?

-The spouse of a nursing home resident is known as the "community spouse.”
-A community spouse is limited to one half of the couple's joint assets up to $148,620 (in 2023) in "countable" assets.
-The least that a state may allow a community spouse to retain is $29,724 (in 2023).
+The spouse of a nursing home resident is known as the community spouse.
+A community spouse is limited to half of the couple's joint assets up to $154,140 in countable assets in 2024.
+The least that a state may allow a community spouse to retain is $30,828 (in 2024).

 A nursing home resident must pay their excess income to the nursing home.
 However, there is no limit on the amount of income a spouse can have.